benjamindkilleen/benjamindkilleen.github.io/_posts/2020-12-26-how-to-get-pinned.md

 "TOGETHER."
 The senior's breath almost gave out on the final syllable, but we echoed him all the same.

-"Together!"
+"TOGETHER!"

 We kept running until the clock said 5:25.
 One of the freshmen even dared to lead another round of "Currahee."
 One of the young women, I remember.

 "All right, circle up," said Lemay, when it was finished.
+He seemed satisfied.

 He spent the last five minutes of practice going over logistics.
 Practice started at 3:00 P.M..
-It ended at 5:30, but everyone should shower after, so we should plan on being done by 6 P.M..
+It ended at 5:30, but everyone should shower after, so plan on being done by 6 P.M..
 Saturday practices were optional, but unless you had a family reunion somewhere in Kansas, you should probably be there.
 No ride?
 Run.
 Too far?
 Coach or one of the upperclassmen would come and pick you up and bring you breakfast if necessary.
 Lemay didn't want anyone left out.

 I listened in a daze, breathing hard.
 I barely heard when Lemay called us into a huddle.